- Start dateSeptember 2017

-This course has Clearing places available.
-To find out how to make a direct application for this course, call us on +44 (0)20 7514 6599.
-For a full list of 2016/17 course places at London College of Communication and other UAL Colleges, visit the Clearing 2016 page.
+This course has places available for 2017/18 entry.
+If you are interested in applying for this course, please call us on +44 (0)20 7514 7514.
+For a full list of UAL courses open for 2017/18 entry, visit the UAL Clearing page.

 The course explores the communicative potential of physical experience.
 You will work with narrative, moving image and filmmaking, alongside processes such as design prototyping and physical computing.

-BA (Hons) Interaction Design Arts is a multidisciplinary design course working with multiple mediums to craft purposeful communication and experience.
+BA (Hons) Interaction Design Arts is a multidisciplinary design course, working with multiple mediums to craft purposeful communication and experience.
 Students are encouraged to actively play as they pursue projects through a core methodology of research, testing and iterative prototyping.

 You will develop a personal perspective from which to answer complex design problems, embracing approaches such as critical design and exploring design for social change.

-Working within the philosophy of 'high-tech, low-tech and no-tech' students are encouraged to pursue projects that put people at the centre of their design and arts practice.
+Working within the philosophy of 'high-tech, low-tech and no-tech', students are encouraged to pursue projects that put people at the centre of their design and arts practice.
 As well as developing personal work, students have the opportunity to regularly collaborate with local communities on long-term human-centred projects.

-Our specialist studios are constructed as a designer’s playground that will nurture and encourage creativity and learning through the formation of a community of practice.
+Our specialist studios are constructed as a designer’s playground that will nurture and encourage creativity and learning, through the formation of a community of practice.
 There is also access to traditional media such as letterpress, printmaking and photography.